VittoAdesso/NodeJs-Mysql_Api-REST/readme.md

-# I'm going to build an Api-Rest with NodeJs & Mysql, but i am going to use querys to the endpoint not ORM.
+# I'm going to build an Api-Rest with NodeJs & Mysql, but i am going to use querys to get data from endpoint not using ORM!!! .

 🚧🚧🚧🏗️🏗️🏗️🚧🚧🚧

 install

 `` npm install --save mysql ``